 Bipolar Self Help, Support Groups: Where to Find One

-Bipolar (previously known as manic depression) self-help, support groups can be found in most towns in the United States and online (see here for more information on online bipolar support groups), and many people find them a very helpful part of their bipolar recovery.
+Bipolar self-help and support groups can be found in most towns in the United States and online (see here for more information on online bipolar support groups), and many people find them a very helpful part of their bipolar recovery.
 Families of those with bipolar disorder can also find support groups and they, too, often find them helpful.

 Bipolar support groups are a place where people with bipolar disorder or their family members can meet others like them and discuss the issues associated with their illness.
 These groups can be led by:

 - Peers (those with bipolar or a loved one)

 - Trained group leaders (usually also with lived experience of bipolar disorder)